hel-astro-lab/runko/docs/installation.rst

 .. code-block:: bash

-   pip3 uninstall mpi4py
+   pip3 uninstall mpi4py --break-system-packages
-   pip3 install mpi4py
+   pip3 install mpi4py --break-system-packages

+Note the additional ``--break-system-packages`` keyword that is needed for the latest python versions ``>3.12`` to install packages with pip and homebrew/apt-get.

 Linux (Ubuntu)